romeerez/orchid-orm/docs/src/guide/orm-and-query-builder.md

 When you're renaming a table, column, enum, or a schema in the code, it will interactively ask via the terminal whether you want to create a new item or to rename the old one.
 Such as when renaming a column, you may choose to drop the old one and create a new (data will be lost), or to rename the existing (data is preserved).

-If you don't set a custom constraint name for indexes, primary keys, foreign keys, they have a default name such as `table_pkey`, `table_column_idx`, `table_someId_fkey`.
+If you don't set a custom constraint name for indexes, primary keys, foreign keys, exclude constraints, they have a default name such as `table_pkey`, `table_column_idx`, `table_someId_fkey`, `table_column_exclude`.
 When renaming a table, the table primary key will be also renamed.
 When renaming a column, its index or foreign key will be renamed as well.

-The tool handles migration generation for tables, columns, schemas, enums, primary keys, foreign keys, indexes, database checks, extensions, domain types.
+The tool handles migration generation for tables, columns, schemas, enums, primary keys, foreign keys, indexes, database checks, exclude constraints, extensions, domain types.

 Please let me know by opening an issue if you'd like to have a support for additional database features such as views, triggers, procedures.